armanatz/plrsteps/README.md

-# Web frontend day at the office - Poalrtseps 2022
+# Web frontend day at the office - Polarsteps 2022

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+First, install deps by:
+`yarn`

 ## Available Scripts